-- ✓ Women are primarily responsible for all the tasks in the majority of households that have no adult men. - ✓ On-farm and home repair tasks are solely performed by hired help in approximately 26% of households without adult men, while the same is true for an average of 19% of households with adult men.
+- ✓ Women are primarily responsible for all the tasks in the majority of households that have no adult men; in addition, the adolescent participation rate increases in these households. - ✓ On-farm and home repair tasks are performed solely by hired help in about 12-59% of households with no adult men.
+The same is true for only 5-23% of households with adult men.